 Things that can damage children's self-esteem

-Ignoring children, treating them like a nuisance, not taking an interest in them, or sending any message that you don’t like them – these things are likely to be bad for children’s self-esteem.
-An example might be, ‘I am sick and tired of you.’
-Frowning or sighing all the time when your child wants to talk to you or ask you for something might have the same effect.
+Ignoring children, treating them like a nuisance and not taking an interest in them are likely to be bad for children’s self-esteem.
+An example might be, ‘I am sick and tired of you’.
+Frowning or sighing all the time when children want to talk to you might have the same effect.

-Negative comparisons with other children, especially brothers and sisters, are unlikely to be helpful.
+Negative comparisons with other children, especially brothers and sisters, are also unlikely to be helpful.
 Each child in your family is different, with individual strengths and weaknesses.
 It’s better if you can recognise each child’s successes and achievements.

 All parents feel frustrated and tired sometimes.
 But if parents send the message that they feel like this about their children all the time, children get the message that they’re a nuisance.